A B O U T

 At Act Out, he most recently directed and choreographed Peter Pan.
 Currently, he is directing Children of Eden, a (10-18 years old) musical.
-This winter, he was named one of the NEPA Business Journal's 20 Under 40.
+This winter, he was named one of the NEPA Business Journal's 20 Under 40 and is also a nominee for Cultural Ambassador of the Year.
 Dan also is active in the community, having served on the Music Box Dinner Playhouse's publicity committee and as a Professional Dancer for KISS Theatre's annual fundraiser.

 KALEN CHURCHER has been active in community theatre since 2014 as an actor and production staff.
 She is the primary costumer for Act Out Theatre Group LLC. and can most often be found directing the theatre's youngest actors and actresses.
 She most recently performed in Act Out Theatre's production of The Mousetrap, by Agatha Christie, as Mrs. Boyle, and directed Frozen Jr. and Guys and Dolls Jr. at Act Out.